nostrumbiodiscovery/msm_pele/docs/_sources/documentation.rst.txt

 ::

-  i.e.0 python -m MSM_PELE.main complex.pbd complex.pbd resname chain --sasa (minimum sasa value, maximum sasa value)
+  i.e.0 python -m msm_pele.main complex.pbd complex.pbd resname chain --sasa (minimum sasa value, maximum sasa value)

-  i.e.1 python -m MSM_PELE.main complex.pbd LIG Z --sasa 0.2 0.6 (25% of the processors will starts from
+  i.e.1 python -m msm_pele.main complex.pbd LIG Z --sasa 0.2 0.6 (25% of the processors will starts from
   clusters of the exit simulation under sasa 0.2, 50% on clusters with sasa in between 0.2 and 0.6  and 25% on the clusters with more than sasa 0.6).